Literacy skills begin with books

 Share your child’s tactile experience book with us!
 Email pics to Cheri@deafchldren.org.

-Get personalized instruction in our popular two-day workshop lead by experienced ASL teachers.
-Great for kids 16 and up, parents, and professionals.
-All skill are levels welcome!
+Get personalized instruction in our two-day workshop lead by experienced ASL teachers.
+ASL Weekend is great for parents of deaf children and professionals who support families with deaf children.

 Practice ASL online!

 Sign with a Deaf adult in real time.
-Set your own schedule, select your topics, and even go back and review recorded sessions.
-ASDC members get 5 FREE sessions (a $125 value).
+Set your own schedule, choose your topics, and go back to review recorded sessions.
+Right now, ASDC members get 5 FREE sessions (a $125 value).
 Not a member yet?
 Join ASDC.